-- 133. At all relevant times to this action Nepoleon Richardson used the products at issue in their intended manner and for their intended purpose. - 134.
-Defendants, directly or indirectly, negligently and/or defectively made, created, manufactured, designed, assembled, tested, marketed, sold, and/or distributed the cow's milk based products and thereby breached their duty to the general public and Plaintiff. - 135.
-Specifically, Defendants breached their duty by: - a.
-Would be used, as it was, on premature infants like Nepoleon Richardson yet they failed to properly warn hospitals, NICUs, doctors, parents and/or consumers that their cow's milk-based products significantly increases the risk of NEC and death in these babies; and/or - b.
-Was unsafe and/or contra-indicated for premature infants like Nepoleon Richardson; and/or - c.
+- 117. Specifically, Defendants breached their duty to warn of the foreseeable risks of the Similac and Enfamil products at issue in this litigation because Defendants knew or should have known that its cow's milk-based product (or its instructions/label): - a.
+Would be used, as it was, on premature infants like K.D. yet it failed to properly warn hospitals, NICUs, doctors, parents and/or consumers that their cow's milk-based product significantly increases the risk of NEC and death in these babies; and/or - b.
+Was unsafe and/or contra-indicated for premature infants like K.D.; and/or - c.
 Failed to provide proper instructions or guidelines or studies, or data on when and how to feed their products to premature infants in order to decrease the risk of NEC and/or death; and/or - d.
-Failed to insert a warning or instruction that parents needed to be provided an informed choice between the safety of human milk versus the dangers of the Defendants' cow's milk-based product; and/or - e.
-Failed to provide instructions that parents needed to know that the Defendants' products carried a significant risk that its cow's milk-based product could cause their baby to develop NEC and die; and/or - f.
-Carried warnings and instructions that are severely inadequate, vague, confusing, and provide a false sense of security in that they warn and instruct specifically on certain conditions, but do not warn on cow's milk-based product significantly involving the risk of NEC and death or providing any details on how to avoid such harm; and/or
+Failed to insert a warning or instruction that parents needed to be provided an informed choice between the safety of human milk versus the dangers of the Defendant's cow's milk-based product; and/or - e.
+Failed to provide instructions that parents needed to know that the Defendant's product carried a significant risk that its cow's milk- based product could cause their baby to develop NEC and die; and/or - f.
+Carried warnings and instructions that are severely inadequate, vague, confusing, and provide a false sense of security in that they warn and instruct specifically on certain conditions, but do not warn on cow's milk-based products significantly involving the risk of NEC and death or providing any details on how to avoid such harm; and/or - g.
+Failed to have a large and prominent "black box" type warning that their cow's milk-based products are known to significantly increase the risk of NEC and death when compared to Human Milk in premature infants; and/or - h.
+Failed to provide well researched and well-established studies that linked their cow's milk-based products to NEC and death in premature infants; and/or - i.
+Failed to cite to or utilize current up to date medical data on the proper and safe use of their products; and/or - j.
+Failed to otherwise warn physicians and healthcare providers of the extreme risk associated with feeding premature infants cow's milk- based product; and/or - k.
+Failed to provide detailed instructions to NICUs and physicians on when to stop feeding Similac and/or Enfamil; and/or - 1.
+Despite knowing that parents were not being warned of the risk of NEC by their physician, failing to take adequate measures to warn the parents directly; and/or - m.
+As a result of the inadequacy of the warnings and the pervasive marketing suggesting the safety and necessity of their products, K.D. was fed cow's milk-based products which caused him to develop NEC; and/or - n.
+Science and data have established that the only consistent observations made in infants who develop NEC are the presence of: 1) prematurity 2) cow's milk-based products, yet Defendants fail to warn of this significant scientific conclusion and instead tries to